 When it comes to choosing trash bags, who knew there were so many options.
 The main criteria for a good trash bag is that it holds up when filled, that it fits your trash can, and maybe that it doesn't leave more waste in the landfill than it has to.
-We've dived into the world of trash bags to find you the best bidegradable trash bags (meaning they break down over time in a landfill) that are sturdy and come in multiple sizes.
+We've dived into the world of trash bags to find you the best eco-friendly trash bags that are sturdy and come in multiple sizes.

 This list of products was determined by ratings and reviews from Grove members.